COVID Protocols

 Cell Phones & Internet Service

-Make sure if you do NOT want to use your cell phone that you turn off cellular data, otherwise you could incur huge charges when you are not on Wi-Fi.
-Putting your phone in airplane mode if you primarily use it for photos will save the battery as well.
+Make sure if you do NOT want to use your cell phone that you turn off your cellular data.
+You could incur huge charges if you are not on Wi-Fi.
+Putting your phone in airplane mode if you mainly use it for photos will save the battery as well.

 Your hotels and most local restaurants provide Wi-Fi at least in their common areas.
 Although it is generally a reliable service, it can be affected by adverse weather conditions due to the remote location.
-If bringing a laptop or tablet, get a good dustcover to protect it at all times.

 Please refrain from taking or making cell phone calls in the vehicles when traveling with other passengers, unless it appears to be an emergency.
 This disrupts other guests, plan on cell phone call use on your own time.